VedPanse/Jetson/docs/core/launching-apps.md

-# Launching Applications with Jetson using only JSON
+# Launching Applications with Jetson Using Only JSON

-This guide provides detailed instructions on how to configure and use the routine JSON file to automate the launching and interaction of applications, using only JSON architecture.
+This guide provides detailed instructions on how to configure and use routine JSON files to automate the launching and interaction of applications, using only JSON architecture.

-## Multiple ways of building routine JSON files
+## Multiple Ways of Building Routine JSON Files

-There are two ways of building routines:-
+There are two ways of building routines:

-1. Writing JSON files manually (as covered on this page)
+1. **Writing JSON files manually** (as covered on this page)
    - There is a [long](#writing-routine-json-files-the-long-way) and a [short](#writing-routine-json-files-the-short-way) way of writing routine JSON files.
 This page covers both.
-2. Skipping the code, using a [wizard](../gui-wizard/launching-gui.md) to write routine JSON files
+2. **Skipping the code**, using a [wizard](../gui-wizard/launching-gui.md) to write routine JSON files.

-## Writing routine JSON files the long way
+## Writing Routine JSON Files the Long Way

-**Configuration:** example.routine.json
+**Configuration:** `example.routine.json`

-**Example Configuration**
+**Example Configuration:**
 The example configuration launches two applications and performs specified actions within them at 08:00 on Monday, Wednesday, and Friday.
-The routine.json file should be structured as follows:
+The routine JSON file should be structured as follows:

 ```json
 {